 Stay in a Concept House

-Not only are concept houses sustainable but they are cozy and have a great feeling of being at home while traveling.
-Hotels are great, but having an actual home is ideal for fully equipped amenities like a kitchen and living room.
+Not only are concept houses sustainable, they are super cozy and homey!
+Hotels are great, but having an actual home is ideal for fully equipped amenities, like a kitchen and living room.
 We loved the patio overlooking our very own small pond.

 This is great for couples, families, or a group of travelers since there’s more than one room.